 - Lawsuits alleging trademark or copyright infringement

 The answer is yes!
 Cyber liability insurance has been around in the market for several years, but is rarely purchased.
-With an increase in the kind of exposure and impact of cybercrimes, its importance is being felt more.
+With an increase in the exposure and impact of cybercrime, the importance of Cyber liability insurance is also increasing.
 Having cyber insurance mitigates the risk exposure of individuals and businesses by offsetting costs involved with recovery after a cyber-related security breach or similar event.
 Cyber insurance protects networks, computers, programs, and data from attack, damage, or unauthorized access.
-This also includes coverage from loss of profits because of a system outage caused by a non-physical peril such as a virus attack.
+This also includes coverage from loss of profits because of a system outage caused by a non-physical peril, such as a virus attack.
 Additionally, it also provides coverage to the public relations firm to repair any damage done to the insured’s brand.

 Risks Covered by Insurance Carriers